dubiousjim/yagh/README.md

 Details on installing and using (the yagh versions of) these tools are below.

-You might also like to read the accompanying [Evaluation page](https://github.com/dubiousjim/yagh/blob/master/Evaluation.md), which gives the different backend and frontend choices a work-out and figures out what works best.
+You might also like to read the accompanying [Backends page](https://github.com/dubiousjim/yagh/blob/master/Backends.md), which gives the different backend choices a work-out and figures out what works best.
+The [Frontends page](https://github.com/dubiousjim/yagh/blob/master/Frontends.md) then discuss the design choices behind why these frontends work as they do here.

 ## Installation ##